-Jobs in Japan involve more than the Japan visa application and just the obvious Japan cover letter and Japan resume writing and translation - it requires careful preparation.
+Jobs in Japan involve more than the Japan visa application and just the obvious Japan resume or Rirekisho and Japan cover letter writing and translation - it requires careful preparation for passing of the Japan job interview.
 You will face problems that in all probability did not even cross your mind since you decided to try Japan jobs.

 Do not take too lightly the influence a Japan visa can have on the result of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and exotic management culture.